 Waikato Diocesan School's range of subjects and challenging educational experiences are designed to meet and extend the needs of students.
-At Dio we see school as a place to seek and build knowledge, explore new ideas and work to achieve the highest possible standards.
+At Dio, we see school as a place to seek and build knowledge, explore new ideas, and work to achieve the highest possible standards.

-Field trips, visiting speakers, national and international competitions, access to technology and e-learning, and excellent teaching resources all enhance the learning experiences of our girls.
+Field trips, visiting speakers, national and international competitions, access to technology and e-learning, and excellent teaching resources all enhance the learning experiences of our students.
 Every opportunity is taken to give students real-world experiences and hands-on tasks as part of their learning.

 Staff expect all students to extend themselves to reach their full potential, in an environment of healthy challenges.

-At each level students are mentored through course selection, goal setting, learning needs, time management and study skills.
+At each level, students are mentored through course selection, goal setting, learning needs, time management, and study skills.